 Ice Age in the Netherlands

 Ice ages were common in the Pleistocene (2.58 million to 11,700 years ago).
-Warmer moments were alternated for bitterly cold periods (glacials).
+Warmer moments alternated with bitterly cold periods (glacials).
 The European country was regularly covered by ice and snow.
-Also in the Netherlands it got bitterly cold with temperatures down to -30c!
+It also became bitterly cold in the Netherlands with temperatures down to -30c!
 Yet there was plenty of life to be found on the frozen Dutch soil.

-The mammals thrive in the alternating warmer and cold periods, often they had a large coat with hair to keep themselves warm.
-The most famous resident of this time is undoubtedly the woolly mammoth.
-But there were also aurochs (the predecessors of our cows), Wild boars, (primal) horses, deer and even rhinos.
+The mammals thrived in the alternating warmer and colder periods, often having a thick coat of hair to keep themselves warm.
+The most famous inhabitant from this time is undoubtedly the woolly mammoth.
+But there were also aurochs (the predecessors of our cows), wild boars, (primal) horses, deer and even rhinoceroses.

 Set with Dutch history

-This set consists of 4 bones from different mammals that lived in the Dutch landscape during the ice age.
-The bones are provided with stickers with the name of the animal in question.
-The set includes bones of a wild Horse, aurochs, Wild boar and a Deer.
-They were fished from the North Sea, which was largely dry at the time.
+This set consists of 3 bones from different mammals that lived in the Dutch landscape during the Ice Age.
+The bones are provided with stickers with the name of the relevant animal.
+The set contains bones of a wild Horse, Cattle and Deer.
+They were fished from the North Sea, which was largely dry at that time.
 A beautiful piece of Dutch history.